saidllamasm/College-Friend-App/README.md

 ## About me

-My specialty is project management in information technologies.
+Hello, my name is Said Llamas, my specialty is project management in information technologies.
 I have several certifications in mobile programming, computer security, project management, algorithms and video games with augmented reality.
 I have solid knowledge in Java, C #, PHP, JavaScript, SQL.
 Experience in various frameworks such as Laravel, jQuery, Ajax.
 Experience with Wordpress, Joomla, Shopify, WHM, cPanel, VPS (Heroku and Digital Ocean).

 I have participated in various programming competitions, technological innovation and autumn programs.

-Active member of IEEE and president of IEEE Student Branch of the Technological Institute of Ciudad Guzmán, webmaster of IEEE Seccion Guadalajara.
+Active member of IEEE and president of IEEE Student Branch of the Technological Institute of Ciudad Guzmán, webmaster of IEEE Guadalajara Section.

 **Website:** [www.saidllamas.com](https://www.saidllamas.com)
 **Linkedin:** [saidllamas](https://www.linkedin.com/in/saidllamas/)